aag5734/Mario-AI/README.md

 You can test this program using your own emulator and a legal copy of Super Mario Bros on the NES.

+On your emulator, make sure to set the directional buttons as the arrow buttons on your keyboard, 'Start' as the enter button, and 'A' and 'B' 'Z' and 'X' respectively.

 This README will be frequntly updated as progress on the project is made